seL4/docs/CAmkES/index.md

 ## Python Dependencies

-The '''Build Dependencies''' section covers how to install the python dependencies.
+The **Build Dependencies** section covers how to install the python dependencies.
 The python metapackage, [camkes-deps](https://pypi.python.org/pypi/camkes-deps), is implemented in the CAmkES repo